ChandraKarthik07/Diabetes-prediction-with-custom-tkinter/README.md

    - Install the required packages using
    `pip install -r requirements.txt`to reduce the code runtime.

-   and code of downloading trained model sav files and code for UI here i have used customtkinter(A Modern and Customaizable python UI-Library based on Tkinter).
+   first time when you run code it takes time to open since installation of dependancies and code of downloading trained model sav files and code for UI here i have used customtkinter(A Modern and Customaizable python UI-Library based on Tkinter).

 ## App interface(sample video):